nf-core/raredisease/docs/usage.md

 | analysis_type <sup>3</sup> | call_interval<sup>2</sup>   |
 |                            | known_dbsnp_tbi<sup>2</sup> |

-<sup>1</sup>Default variant caller is deepvariant, but you have the option to use sentieon as well.
+<sup>1</sup>Default variant caller is DeepVariant, but you have the option to use sentieon as well.
 <sup>2</sup>These parameters are only used by sentieon.
 <sup>3</sup>Default is WGS, but you have the option to choose WES as well.